 Animal fats like mink oil aren't good for leatherUsing olive oil or mink oil for your leather is a bad idea.
 The same goes for other household items — like vinegar, olive oil, flaxseed oil and butter — that have gained a reputation as good leather cleaners or leather conditioners.
 These products are great on salads, bread and potatoes, just not on your leather jacket.

 Use a non-toxic leather conditioner on your leather instead

-Once Leather Honey hit the market, leather owners tossed out their bottles of mink oil, olive oil, and neatsfoot oil and stocked up on Leather Honey.
+Once Leather Honey hit the market, leather owners tossed out their bottles of olive oil and mink oil and stocked up on Leather Honey.
 We are the#1 Selling Leather Care Products on Amazon.

-- How do I repair cat scratches on leather with olive oil?
-We advise against using olive oil to repair cat scratches on your leather items.
-Try a durable leather cleaner and conditioner instead of oils.
+We advise against using these to repair cat scratches on your leather items.
+Try a leather cleaner and conditioner instead of animal or vegetable oils.

 What oil is best for leather?

 Using household oils on your leather will damage it.
 Instead, use a leather cleaning and conditioner product, like Leather Honey Leather Cleaner and Leather Honey Leather Conditioner.

 Can I use olive oil or mink oil on my baseball gloves?

 Although it is tempting, try to avoid using oils and DIY home products on your baseball gloves.
 Try our leather conditioner formula to soften and break them in.